 Vincent, Theo, 'Two Eighteenth Century African Writers: Ignatius Sancho and Ottobah Cugoano', Black Orpheus.
 A Journal of the Arts in Africa (1970): 20-30.

 Walvin, James, 'In Black and White: Recent Publications on British Black Writings', Slavery And Abolition, 16 (1995): 376-382.
 A useful round-up of recent literature.

 Walvin, James, Black and White: the Negro and English Society, 1555-1945.
 (London: Allen Lane the Penguin Press, 1973).
 Walvin's early work is now dated.
 The Sancho material is at p.
 61 and pp. 84-89.

 Walvin, James, England, Slaves and Freedom, 1776-1838 (Basingstoke: Macmillan, 1986).

 Walvin, James, The Black Presence: A Documentary History of the Negro in England, 1555-1860 (London: Orbach and Chambers, 1971).

 Willis, J.R.
 'New Light on the Life of Ignatius Sancho: Some Unpublished Letters', Slavery and Abolition, 1 (1980): 345-58.
-Fourteen letters attributed to Sancho.
-According to Carretta, (Letters of Ignatius Sancho, 1998, p. xxxv) Willis is unwilling to subject them to scholarly examination and so it is difficult to comment on their authenticity or significance.
+Reprint of fourteen manuscript letters attributed to Sancho.
+The manuscripts are now in the British Library, London.

 Wood, Marcus, Blind Memory: Visual Representations of Slavery in England and America, 1780-1865, (Manchester: Manchester University Press, 2000).
 Sancho very briefly mentioned, but an error ascribes Gainsborough's portrait to Sir Joshua Reynolds (p.
 153)